mikeleo03/SpringBoot-Angular-Software-Documentation/Week 02 - Jun 17-21/Lecture 03/Assignment 5/README.md

 4. **Modifying the Original Map**: `originalMap.put(4, "David");` adds a new entry to `originalMap` after creating the copy.
 5. **Output**: The program prints both `originalMap` and `copyMap`.
 Since it's a shallow copy, modifying `originalMap` (`put(4, "David")`) affects only `originalMap`, not `copyMap`.

-Besides using the copy constructor, you can also use the `putAll()` method to copy the contents of one `HashMap` into anothe.
+Besides using the copy constructor, we can also use the `putAll()` method to copy the contents of one `HashMap` into anothe.
 ```java
 // Alternative method using putAll() for shallow copy
 HashMap<Integer, String> copyMap = new HashMap<>();
 copyMap.putAll(originalMap);
 ```
 Both approaches achieve the same result, which is a shallow copy of the `HashMap`.

 <br>

 ### 🔀 Task 5 - Converting List to Map in Java
 Imagine we have a `List` of `Employee` objects, and each `Employee` has a unique `employeeID`.
-You want to convert this `List` into a `Map` where each `employeeID` acts as the key, and the corresponding `Employee` object is the value in the map.
+We want to convert this `List` into a `Map` where each `employeeID` acts as the key, and the corresponding `Employee` object is the value in the map.

 #### ✍ Implementation Steps
 Here i implement class `BankAccount` and `BankAccountDemo`.
 1. **Create a `List` of Objects**: Populate a `List` with objects (Employee objects in this case).
-2. **Define a Key Mapper Function**: Decide how you want to map each object to its key.
+2. **Define a Key Mapper Function**: Decide how we want to map each object to its key.
 In our case, it's the `employeeID` of each `Employee`.
 3. **Use Java Streams for Transformation**: Utilize Java Streams API to transform the `List` into a `Map`.
 4. **Collect into Map**: Use the `Collectors.toMap()` method to collect elements of the `List` into a `Map` using the specified key and value mappings.